 Antitrust

+The anti-trust policy lives on the NWiR website under the Resources for Board of Directors page.

 NWIR proudly supports and ensures compliance with U.S. and Canadian antitrust laws which encourage vigorous and open competition.
 It is NWIR’s policy to observe both the letter and the spirit of these laws.
 Board members must conduct themselves in a manner consistent with antitrust laws and be familiar with the specific guidelines issued by NWIR.
 As leaders of NWIR, board members and association management will enforce antitrust laws to the best of their ability.

 NWIR’s Antitrust policy provides: